Written by Andrea Clares, ANutr & Talia Cecchele, RD

 Is Binge Eating the Same as Overeating?

-A food binge has two specific features:
+An occurrence of binge eating has two specific features:

 The amount of food consumed is significantly larger than what a person would eat normally in a discrete period of time and,

 Overeating is a part of normal eating.
 It happens on occasion, that feeling of being uncomfortably full and eating a little more than planned.
-If overeating is something you do on occasion but it doesn't distress you, you don't lose control and you can stop eating, then you probably aren't binging.
+If overeating is something you do on occasion but it doesn't distress you, you don't lose control and you can stop eating, then you probably aren't bingeing.
 It’s important to not use the term overeating interchangeably with binge eating as they are in fact different things.

-Why do Binges Happen?
+Why Do Binges Happen?

 Although the clear cause of the binge eating itself is complex to identify, we know that there are some common triggers for it:

 A well founded body of research has shown that dieting is the number one predictor of binge eating and weight gain (2).
-Restriction of any kind, either delaying the time when one starts eating, cutting out foods or reducing the number of calories will lead to food deprivation.
+Restriction of any kind, either delaying the time when one starts eating, cutting out food groups or reducing the number of calories will lead to food deprivation.
 This in turn, increases the body’s drive to eat which will increase the risk for binge eating.

 Emotional eating is normal.
 We all eat when we are sad, feel lonely, happy or had a bad day.
 But if emotional eating becomes one of your main coping mechanisms used to deal with negative emotions or feelings this can increase risk of binge eating.

 Although weight and shape concerns are not part of the DSM-V criteria for BED, research suggests that body dissatisfaction is associated with increased levels of binge eating (3).
 But fear not!
 There are ways you can work to improve body image and self acceptance.